 - Mood Disorders

 - Schizophrenia Spectrum Disorders

 - Somatic Symptom Disorder

 The SSA’s Listing of Impairments—also known as the Blue Book—includes a section for mental disorders which discusses the symptoms, severity, and duration of the illness required to qualify for disability benefits.
 In general, applicants must have a medically documented history of the disorder over a period of at least two years.
-The section is divided into 11 categories, including the following:

 Each type of disorder will be evaluated based on a specific set of criteria, but you must be able to show that you have participated in ongoing treatment and that, despite trying to control symptoms, you are unable to function in a work environment.

 It’s never easy to get a Social Security disability application approved—especially the first time—but claims of mental illness are particularly difficult to prove.
 You will need a clear diagnosis from a medical professional, an assessment of your ability to perform work tasks, evidence of your commitment to treatment, and more.
-Our Indianapolis attorneys understand what you are going through.
+Our Social Security disability attorneys understand what you are going through.
 We have experience helping those experiencing mental illness successfully apply for Social Security disability.
 Contact our office for the help you need today.